inputsh/alan-turing/README.md

 [Alan Mathison Turing](https://en.wikipedia.org/wiki/Alan_Turing) (23 June 1912 - 7 June 1954) was one of the pioneers in today's technology.
 He had some key contributions in breaking the [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine) during the World War II, which had a huge impact on the result of World War II.
 He also pioneered the work in Artificial Intelligence, where he was the first one to discuss the ways of replicating human brain inside of a machine.
 His papers remain relevant today in this field, 60 years after they were published.
 [Turing test](https://en.wikipedia.org/wiki/Turing_test) (a test which is used to determine is a machine really intelligent) was named after him.

+He was sentenced to hormonal therapy because he was convicted as a homosexual (something that was illegal back then in the UK).
+He died two years later.
+Even though it was believed that he had committed suicide, Jack Copeland (the author of a book I will mention later) is not so sure.

+British Prime Minister Gordon Brown made an [official public apology](http://www.telegraph.co.uk/news/politics/gordon-brown/6170112/Gordon-Brown-Im-proud-to-say-sorry-to-a-real-war-hero.html) to Alan Turing on behalf of the British government in 2009.
+Queen Elizabeth granted him a [posthumous pardon](http://cryptome.org/2013/12/turing-pardon.pdf) in 2013.

 ## Papers

 * [Equivalence of left and right almost periodicity](http://www.turingarchive.org/browse.php/B/10) (1935)